fmilizia/competitive-programming-unipi/README.md

 # Competitive Programming and Contests
-This year I am attending a class about algorithmic problems, called *Competitive Programming and Contests*.
+In 2019 I attended a class at the University of Pisa about algorithmic problems, called *Competitive Programming and Contests*.
 The webpage of the class, mantained by the teacher, can be found [here](https://github.com/rossanoventurini/CompetitiveProgramming).

-I am collecting here all the solutions for the exercises given as homework in the class.
+I have collected here all the solutions for the exercises given as homework in the class.

 ## Lectures